Differences between adjustable and fixed rate loans

 Early in a fixed-rate loan, most of your monthly payment pays interest, and a much smaller part goes to principal.
 The amount applied to your principal amount goes up gradually each month.

-Borrowers might choose a fixed-rate loan in order to lock in a low rate.
-People choose these types of loans because interest rates are low and they wish to lock in the low rate.
+Borrowers might choose a fixed-rate loan in order to lock in a low rate and a consistent principle & interest payment.
 For homeowners who have an ARM now, refinancing into a fixed-rate loan can offer greater consistency in monthly payments.
 If you have an Adjustable Rate Mortgage (ARM) now, we'll be glad to assist you in locking a fixed-rate at the best rate currently available.
 Call A Home's Best Mortgage, Inc. at (303) 650-9400 to discuss how we can help.

 Adjustable Rate Mortgages — ARMs, come in even more varieties.
 Generally, the interest rates on ARMs are determined by a federal index.
 A few of these are: the 6-month CD rate, the one-year rate on Treasure Securities, the Federal Home Loan Bank's 11th District Cost of Funds Index (COFI), or others.